 Today at BoxWorks 2017, we introduced Box Skills, a framework for bringing machine learning to your content in Box.
-Box Skills leverages powerful technologies from providers like Google Cloud, Microsoft Azure and IBM Watson to process and extract valuable insights from files stored in Box.
-We introduced three skills available on the Box web application early next year with image intelligence, audio intelligence, and video intelligence.
-You can read more about our Box Skills announcement here.
+Box Skills leverage powerful technologies from providers like Google Cloud, Microsoft Azure and IBM Watson to process and extract valuable insights from files stored in Box.

-Beyond some of the skills we’re building for our application, we also introduced the Box Skills Kit which allows you to build custom skills for Box.
+You can use the Box Skills Kit to build Custom Skills for Box.
 Custom skills enable you to leverage machine learning technologies to work with content and processes unique to your business.
+You can start building a Custom Skill here.

 What is a Skill?